m3db/m3/src/dbnode/encoding/proto/README.md

 Every write is prefixed with a control bit.

-If the control bit is set to `1` then we know that the stream contains another write that we need to decode and we can begin decoding the timestamp.
+If the control bit is set to `1`, then the stream contains another write that needs to be decoded, implying that the timestamp can be decoded as well.

-If the control bit is set to `0` then we have either: **a)** reached the end of the stream *or* **b)** encountered a time unit change.
+If the control bit is set to `0`, then either **(a)** the end of the stream *or* **(b)** a time unit change has been encountered.

-We resolve the ambiguity by reading the next control bit which will be `0` if we've reached the end of the stream or `1` if we should interpret the next 8 bits as the new time unit that we should use for delta of delta timestamp encoding.
+This ambiguity is resolved by reading the next control bit, which will be `0` (if this is the end of the stream) or `1` (if the next 8 bits contain a new time unit to be used for delta-of-delta timestamp encoding).

-We have to keep track of time unit changes on our own instead of deferring to the M3TSZ delta-of-delta encoder which can handle this independently because the M3TSZ encoder relies on a custom marker scheme to indicate time unit changes.
+Time unit changes must be tracked manually (instead of deferring to the M3TSZ delta-of-delta encoder, which can handle this independently) because the M3TSZ encoder relies on a custom marker scheme to indicate time unit changes.
-It avoids using a control bit for each write by using a marker which contains a prefix that could not possibly be generated into the stream by any possible input and then the decoder frequently "looks ahead" for this marker to see if it needs to decode a time unit change.
+It avoids using a control bit for each write by using a marker which contains a prefix that could not be generated by any possible input, and the decoder frequently "looks ahead" for this marker to see if it needs to decode a time unit change.
-The Protobuf encoding scheme has no equivalent "impossible bit combination" so it uses explicit control bits to indicate a time unit change instead.
+The Protobuf encoding scheme has no equivalent "impossible bit combination", so it uses explicit control bits to indicate a time unit change instead.

 ### Compressed Timestamp

-The Protobuf compression scheme reuses the delta of delta timestamp encoding logic that is implemented in the M3TSZ package and decribed in the [Facebook Gorilla paper](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
+The Protobuf compression scheme reuses the delta-of-delta timestamp encoding logic that is implemented in the M3TSZ package and decribed in the [Facebook Gorilla paper](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).

-After encoding a control bit with a value of `1` indicating that there is another write in the stream, we encode the delta of delta of the current timestamp and the previous one as described in the Gorilla paper.
+After encoding a control bit with a value of `1` (indicating that there is another write in the stream), the delta-of-delta of the current and previous timestamp is encoded.

-Similarly, when we're decoding the stream, we perform the inverse operation and reconstruct the current timestamp based on the previous one and the delta of delta encoded into the stream.
+Similarly, when decoding the stream, the inverse operation is performed to reconstruct the current timestamp based on both the previous timestamp and delta-of-delta encoded into the stream.

 ### Compressed Protobuf Fields

-Compressing the protobuf fields is broken into two stages:
+Compressing the Protobuf fields is broken into two stages:

 1. Custom compressed fields
 2. Protobuf marshaled fields

-In the first phase we compress any fields for which we're able to apply custom compression as described in the `Compression Techniques` section.
+In the first phase, any eligible custom fields are compressed as described in the "Compression Techniques" section.

-In the second phase we lean on the Protobuf marshaling format to encode the data for us with the caveat that we compare fields at the top-level and avoid re-encoding them if they haven't changed.
+In the second phase, the Protobuf marshaling format is used to encode and decode the data, with the caveat that fields are compared at the top level and re-encoding is avoided if they have not changed.

 #### Custom Compressed Protobuf Fields

-We encode the custom compressed field values similarly how to we encode their types as described in the `Header` section.
+The custom fields' compressed values are encoded similarly to how their types are encoded as described in the "Header" section.
 In fact, they're even encoded in the same order with the caveat that unlike when we're encoding the types, we don't need to encode a null value for non-contiguous field numbers for which we're not performing any compression.

-All of the compressed value are encoded one after the other with no separator or control bit inbetween which means that they all need to encode enough information that a decoder can determine where each one ends and the next one begins.
+All of the compressed values are encoded sequentially and no separator or control bits are placed between them, which means that they must encode enough information such that a decoder can determine where each one ends and the next one begins.

 The values themselves are encoded based on the field type and the compression technique that is being applied to it.
-For example, if we return to our sample Protobuf message from earlier:
+For example, considering the sample Protobuf message from earlier:

 ```protobuf
 message Foo {